Biodiesel: Food, land and water vs. fuel

 Up to 40% of corn produced in the United States is used to make ethanol, and worldwide 10% of all grain is turned into biofuel.
 A 50% reduction in grain used for biofuels in the US and Europe would replace all of Ukraine's grain exports.

 In some poor countries the rising price of vegetable oil is causing problems.
 Some propose that fuel only be made from non-edible vegetable oils such as camelina, jatropha or seashore mallow which can thrive on marginal agricultural land where many trees and crops will not grow, or would produce only low yields.

 Others argue that the problem is more fundamental.
 Farmers may switch from producing food crops to producing biofuel crops to make more money, even if the new crops are not edible.
 The law of supply and demand predicts that if fewer farmers are producing food the price of food will rise.
 It may take some time, as farmers can take some time to change which things they are growing, but increasing demand for first generation biofuels is likely to result in price increases for many kinds of food.
-Some have pointed out that there are poor farmers and poor countries who are making more money because of the higher price of vegetable oil.
+Some have argued that there are poor farmers and poor countries who are making more money because of the higher price of vegetable oil.

 Biodiesel from sea algae would not necessarily displace terrestrial land currently used for food production and new algaculture jobs could be created.

 By comparison it should be mentioned that the production of biogas utilizes agricultural waste to generate a biofuel known as biogas, and also produces compost, thereby enhancing agriculture, sustainability and food production.